idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ### Technical Best Practice

-### Ability to sanity test all tech stuff.
+### Ability to sanity test all tech stuff

 ## My kryptonite

 ### Bean counting

-### Committing and describing relative to ideal, not relative to reality.
+### Committing and describing relative to ideal, not relative to reality

 ### Under estimating technical complexity